zhixia0230/6970_project/README.md

 This experiment did **not** repartition the entire RAF-DB dataset.
 Instead, the following strategy was used:

-1. The official `train_labels.csv` was used as the full training pool.
+1. The official `train` was used as the full training pool.
 2. A stratified `9:1` split was performed within this training pool to obtain the training set and validation set.
-3. The official `test_labels.csv` was kept unchanged as the test set.
+3. The official `test` was kept unchanged as the test set.

 This logic is implemented in `main_model/dataset.py` through two functions: